awgrover/every-py/README.md

 * http://docs.python.org/2.7/library/threading.html#module-threading
 * http://bleaklow.com/2010/07/20/a\_very\_simple\_arduino\_task\_manager.html

+## Contributing

+When reporting a bug, describe enough so that I can reproduce it (include code if possible).
+Obviously, if it involves some specific hardware, it may be hard to debug.

+Please report bugs, issues, suggestions, improvements via the **Issues** in [https://github.com/awgrover/every-py](https://github.com/awgrover/every-py).

+If you use this, I'd be interested in feedback about how well it works for you.

+If you want to make a change, you could try to ask first in an "issue" (I may not respond quickly), or just make a pull-request which might lead to a discussion.

 ## Development/Building

 No building is required for the .py files.
 But, the .mpy files have to be "compiled" by `cross-mpy`.
 And, the release artefacts (mpy zip files) have to be built.